 - In the movie Almost Heroes, we are introduced to Bartholomew Hunt as he is about to be executed then pardoned in this manner.

 - The film Serenity has the lead characters facing down Alliance troops, waiting for orders to shoot them down.
 The antagonist, "The Operative", tells them to hold their fire when he sees security footage of the scientists who created the Reavers.
 Of course, it's worth noting that this was probably more of a reprieve for the troops.

 - In The Mummy, Brendan Fraser's character is introduced as about to be hanged.
 And then he is hanged, but because his neck doesn't break, it gives the heroine time to bribe the warden, who has him cut down.

 - Subverted in the 2005 Casanova starring Heath Ledger, where it turns out the papal messenger is a fake, and when the authorities find this out, all the main characters are obliged to make a run for it.

 - Played straight in D. W. Griffith's silent movie Intolerance which interweaves stories set at different historical periods.
-In the 20th Century story the hero is framed for murder, but the heroine finds a witness to his innocence on the morning of his execution.
-A frantic race against time ensues for the Governer to issue his pardon before he is hanged.
+In the 20th Century story, the hero is framed for murder, but the heroine finds a witness to his innocence on the morning of his execution.
+A frantic race against time ensues for the Governor to issue his pardon before he is hanged.